nstefana/one-guitar-band/README.md

 # One Guitar Band

 One Guitar Band is a real-time stand alone application that allows a guitarist to produce a full orchestration using only a standard electroacoustic or electric guitar.
 The system incorporates several sound production functionalities, including that of a looper.
-At each repetition of the loop, the user interact with either one of the following sound production mechanisms:
+At each repetition of the loop, the user can interact with either one of the following sound production mechanisms:
 - Drum production: by tapping the guitar in a certain manner, the user can trigger drum samples (or cymbals) and arange them in time to compose the rhythmic part.
-- Bass production: by playing a melodic line of the first three strings of the guitar (from E1 to A2), the user can program a bass line.
+- Bass production: by playing a melodic line of the first three strings of the guitar (from E1 to A2), the user can produce a bass line.
 - Modulation: the user can modulate the amplitude and frequency of a prerecorded guitar layer, so as to produce rhythmic and melodic patterns of unique sonic chatacter.

 ## Application attributes
 - Up to 4 different Guitar, Modulation, Drums and Bass layers can be generated.
 - The sound of Drums, Cymbals and Bass can be customized to a large degree through wavetable selection and sound synthesis parameter tuning.
+- Once recorded, Drums and Bass elements are represented by a symbolic sequence (something like MIDI) with notes, onsets and velocities.
-- Post processing: optionally the user can active quantization functionalities for correcting temporal inaccuracies produced during Bass, Drums and Cymbal production.
+- Post processing: optionally the user can correct any temporal inaccuracies by quantizing the Drums and Bass sequence.
 - Load and save functionalities: the user can save all system settings and recorded/produced instruments.
 At a later point, he/she can recall that data to continue working on the composition.
 - Exporting to DAW: selected layers from selected instruments can be exported as .wav files.
-The user can then import these files in the DAW of his/her preference to continue working on his composition.
+The user can then import these files in the DAW of his/her preference to work towards the final production.
 - Transitions: Settings can be instantly modified with the click of a single button on the GUI or from an external MIDI device.
-- Flexibility: Most important functionalities can be triggered also from an external MIDI controller.
+- Flexibility: All functionalities can be controlled from the GUI, most important functionalities can be triggered also from an external MIDI controller.

 ## Requirements
 - Windows 10 or 11
-- An ASIO sound card with at least two inputs and two outputs.
+- An ASIO sound card with at least two inputs and two outputs
+- 48kHz sampling rate
+- Buffer size of 64 samples or higher

 ## One Guitar Band Version 1.0